mariosknl/private-events/README.md

 # ASSOCIATIONS: PRIVATE EVENTS

-In this Ruby on Rails project we are creating a website similar to Eventbrite.
+In this Ruby on Rails project, we are creating a website similar to Eventbrite.
 Users can create events and invite people to these events.
 Users that have accepted the invitation will also be able to invite other users.

 # [LIVE LINK](https://stormy-thicket-33445.herokuapp.com/)